Depression Treatment for Patients near Salt Lake City

-In any given one-year period, 9.5 percent of the population suffers from a depressive illness.
-That’s about 18.8 million American adults!
+In any given one-year period, 9.5 percent of the American population suffers from a depressive illness.
+That’s about 18.8 million American adults.
 The economic cost for this disorder is high, but the cost in human suffering cannot be underestimated.
 Depressive illnesses often interfere with normal functioning and cause pain and suffering not only to those who have a disorder, but also to those who care about them.
+This disorder usually causes sadness, anxiety, hopelessness, irritability, loss of interest, fatigue, appetite changes, problems sleeping, difficulty focusing and restlessness.
+When not treated, severe cases of depression can lead to thoughts of suicide or suicide attempts.
+Fortunately, depression is typically highly treatable through therapy and medication.

 Depressive Disorder is Often Treatable